whittlem/pycryptobot/docs/DockerBotSetup.md

 In the example below it assumes you are going to run docker-compose on the same device you ran the build on.
 Also note that it is not advisable to run the build on a low powered device like a raspberry pi as this can take up to 7 hours for a complete build.
 See the Compile for ARM section below on how do build an image for a Raspberry Pi.

-`docker build -file Dockerfile . -tag pycryptobot`
+`docker build --file Dockerfile . --tag pycryptobot`

 If you wish to run the docker container on a different device it is recommended to push the image to docker hub and download it from there on the other device.
 To do this change the "tag" from pycryptobot to dockerhub_username/pycryptobot see the following example.

-`docker build -file Dockerfile . -tag mattwa/pycryptobot:beta`
+`docker build --file Dockerfile . --tag mattwa/pycryptobot:beta`

 You can then push the image to docker hub if you wish, this will push the image to your docker hub account.